agentm/project-m36/docs/tutd_tutorial.markdown

 Uniqueness constraints ensure that a set of attributes' values are unique throughout a relational expression.
 For example, it is useful to ensure that all products' identifiers are unique.
 The equivalent in SQL is the UNIQUE expression found in table creation.

 ```
-TutorialD (master): key S_key_constraint {S#} S
+TutorialD (master): key s_key_constraint {s#} s
 ```

-This expression creates a constraint named "S_key_constraint" and ensure that the values of the "S#" attribute are unique in the "S" relational expression.
+This expression creates a constraint named "S_key_constraint" and ensure that the values of the "s#" attribute are unique in the "S" relational expression.

 #### Foreign Key Constraints

 Foreign keys are constraints which require that certain values appearing in one relation variable must appear in another.
 The equivalent in SQL is the FOREIGN KEY() construction in table creation.

 ```
-TutorialD (master): foreign key S#_in_SP SP{S#} in S{S#}
+TutorialD (master): foreign key s#_in_sp sp{s#} in s{s#}
 ```

-This expression ensure that any SP{S#} must also appear as a value in S{S#}.
+This expression ensure that any sp{s#} must also appear as a value in s{s#}.

 #### Other Constraints

 All other constraints can be represented by a set of inclusion dependencies.

 ```
-TutorialD (master): constraint S_status_less_than_50 (S where ^lt(50,@STATUS)){} in false
+TutorialD (master): constraint s_status_less_than_50 (s where ^lt(50,@status)){} in false
 ```

-This expression ensures that the relation variable's relation can never include a tuple with STATUS greater than 50.
+This expression ensures that the relation variable's relation can never include a tuple with status greater than 50.

 ## Aggregate Queries

 Aggregate queries in TutorialD are able to provide much more information than SQL queries due to the support for relation-valued attributes.
 For example, a single query can return aggregate results alongside its constituent tuples.

 SQL supports aggregate queries using aggregate functions (SUM(), COUNT(), AVERAGE(), etc.) and GROUP BY while the aggregate functions in the relational algebra simply accept relation values as arguments.

 ```
-TutorialD (master): :showexpr S group ({S#,SNAME,STATUS} as subrel):{citycount:=count(@subrel)}
+TutorialD (master): :showexpr s group ({s#,sname,status} as subrel):{citycount:=count(@subrel)}
 ┌──────┬─────────┬─────────────────┐
-│CITY  │citycount│subrel           │
+│city  │citycount│subrel           │
 ├──────┼─────────┼─────────────────┤
 │Paris │2        │┌──┬─────┬──────┐│
-│      │         ││S#│SNAME│STATUS││
+│      │         ││s#│sname│status││
 │      │         │├──┼─────┼──────┤│
 │      │         ││S3│Blake│30    ││
 │      │         ││S2│Jones│10    ││
 │      │         │└──┴─────┴──────┘│
 │London│2        │┌──┬─────┬──────┐│
-│      │         ││S#│SNAME│STATUS││
+│      │         ││s#│sname│status││
 │      │         │├──┼─────┼──────┤│
 │      │         ││S1│Smith│20    ││
 │      │         ││S4│Clark│20    ││
 │      │         │└──┴─────┴──────┘│
 │Athens│1        │┌──┬─────┬──────┐│
-│      │         ││S#│SNAME│STATUS││
+│      │         ││s#│sname│status││
 │      │         │├──┼─────┼──────┤│
 │      │         ││S5│Adams│30    ││
 │      │         │└──┴─────┴──────┘│